-6. Policy Against Discrimination, Harassment, Sexual Harassment and Retaliation

-General Statement of Policy
+6. Policy Against Discrimination, Harassment, Sexual Harassment and Retaliation General Statement of Policy

-The Public Schools of Brookline (PSB) is committed to providing a workplace and educational environment, as well as other benefits, programs, and activities, that are free from discrimination and harassment based on a protected category, and retaliation for engaging in a protected activity.
+The PSB is committed to providing a workplace and educational environment, as well as other benefits, programs, and activities, that are free from discrimination and harassment based on a protected category, and retaliation for engaging in a protected activity.